+In the remainder of this paper we describe the problem formulation, scheduling algorithm, algorithm comparison, and project status.

+Swath Generation

-In the remainder of this paper we describe the problem formulation, scheduling algorithm, and project status.
-2 Swath Generation In swath generation, we first retrieve the Mars ground track of the Odyssey spacecraft by querying a server running at Arizona State University (ASU) that uses Navigation Ancillary Information Facility (NAIF) [NAIF] orbital data and the SPICE toolkit to calculate coordinates for a given time range.
+In swath generation, we first retrieve the Mars ground track of the Odyssey spacecraft by querying a server running at Arizona State University (ASU) that uses Navigation Ancillary Information Facility (NAIF) [NAIF] orbital data and the SPICE toolkit to calculate coordinates for a given time range.
 Next, polygons are created from ground track points representing the area on the surface of Mars that is viewable by the instrument.
 THEMIS has two observation modes - infrared (IR) and visible (VIS).
-IR and VIS have different swaths,

-ROI Science Campaign Figure 2: Tree representation of ROI Science Campaign operations constraints, operations modes, and data rates.
-Consequently, a separate swath is generated for each instrument and mode.
+IR and VIS have different swaths, operations constraints, operations modes, Consequently, a separate swath is and data rates. generated for each instrument and mode.
 For example, VIS has a swath width of 18.4 km and IR has a swath width of 32.0 km.
 The IR instrument can operate in several modes, acquiring up to 10 spectral bands of data where more bands of data means that the instrument has a higher data rate.
 The VIS instrument can acquire up to 5 spectral bands and typically is capturing less than 5 bands due to data volume restrictions.
-The VIS instrument can also acquire data at 18, 36, and 72 meters per pixel resolution Additionally, certain instrument-mode combinations are not desired.
+The VIS instrument can also acquire data at 18, 36, and 72 meters per pixel resolution

+Additionally, certain instrument-mode combinations are not desired.
 For example, acquiring VIS images during the night would not generate useful data.
 Therefore, all night segments are removed from VIS swaths.
 Certain other overflight-specific viewing constraints are also important to the scientists.
 These constraints include: day versus night, restrictions on season of year (also called Ls or day of year), and local time (Lt).
 Because these constraints depend on the time of the observation we construct additional special instrument swaths for these potential observations.

 These instrument coverage polygons and their time tags are combined to make the instrument swaths that are passed as input to observation selection process (see below).

+THEMIS Campaigns

-3 THEMIS Campaigns The THEMIS science team uses the construct of campaigns and regions of interest (ROI) to represent the desire to acquire imagery of regions of the Martian
+The THEMIS science team uses the construct of campaigns and regions of interest (ROI) to represent the desire to acquire imagery of regions of the Martian surface.
+In campaign generation, we use three types of campaigns identified by the scientists: ROI, mapping, and repeat campaigns.